UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 Provisioned compute nodes are automatically configured to use the local installation dependencies, instead of connecting to remote sites.

+#### (*optional*) Setting up OS repository for compute nodes

+If the installation environment does not have local access to a pre-configured OS repository, it is necessary to set this up for access by compute nodes.

+For AWS environments, the bundled `/opt/tortuga/config/bootstrap-offline.tmpl` bootstrap script assumes the OS repository is available under `/opt/tortuga/www_int/compute-os-repo`.
+The files contained under this subdirectory should be a self-contained YUM repository (ie. containing the subdirectories `repodata` and `Packages`).

+The repository found at `/opt/tortuga/www_int/compute-os-repo` may be loopback mounted ISO media or files mirrored from an upstream location.

+A sample empty directory is included.
+Overwrite these files with an actual repository.

+#### Resource adapter bootstrap script

+The AWS resource adapter includes a bootstrap script `bootstrap-offline.tmpl` which configures the offline dependencies and OS repositories.
+It is *expected* that the end-user will need to modify this for their particular environment.

+Use `adapter-mgmt update -r AWS -p Default -s user_data_script_template=aws-bootstrap-offline.tmpl` to enable this for offline compute nodes in the AWS environment.
+Other resource adapters/cloud providers will require similar configuration.

 ### Compute Node Proxy Support